Information for Users of QOF Register and Prevalence Data

-Introduced in April 2012 for patients aged 50 and over who have been recorded with a fragility fracture after 1st April.
+Introduced in April 2012 for patients aged 50 and over who have been recorded with fragility fracture after 1st April.
 An osteoporotic fragility fractures can cause substantial pain and severe disability, and are associated with decreased life expectancy.
 Osteoporotic fragility fractures occur most commonly in the spine (vertebrae), hip (proximal femur) and wrist (distal radius).
 They also occur in the arm (humerus), pelvis, ribs and other bones.
 Fractures of the hands and feet (for example, metacarpal and metatarsal fractures) are not generally regarded as osteoporotic fragility fractures.
-The 2012/13 QOF-reported prevalence rate for Osteoporosis was 0.1% and is 0.2% in 2013/14 but decreased back to 0.1% in 2014/15.
+The 2012/13 QOF-reported prevalence rate for Osteoporosis was 0.1%, which rose to 0.2% in 2013/14 but decreased back to 0.1% in 2014/15.
 It increased to 0.2% again in 2015/16.

 Peripheral Arterial Disease (PAD)

 Introduced in April 2012 this set of indicators for PAD aims to improve the identification and management of PAD and ensure all patients, including those without established risk factors already covered in QOF, are managed for their cardiovascular risk.
-The 2012/13 QOF-reported prevalence rate for PAD was 0.9% and has remained the same in 2013/14.
+The 2012/13 QOF-reported prevalence rate for PAD was 0.9%, which it has remained since up to 2015/16.

 Stroke and Transient Ischaemic Attack (TIA)